scikit-learn-contrib/MAPIE/doc/quick_start.rst

 Quick Start with MAPIE
 ######################

-This package allows you to easily estimate prediction intervals using your favourite sklearn-compatible regressor (on single-output data) or classifier.
+This package allows you to easily estimate prediction intervals (or prediction sets) using your favourite sklearn-compatible regressor (on single-output data) or classifier (on multi-class data).

 Estimate your prediction intervals
 ==================================